pilipentseva/empirical_methods/README.md

 **Makefile**: Makefile which integrates together data and 5 most important do files of main analysis.
 Supplementary code files are part of these 5 main files, so I don't include them in Make separately.

 **Important!** Unfortunately, due to high calculations time, I wasn't able to execute most of the codes even after 3 days of running.
-Apparently, some of the files can take up to 20 days to execute and I only found it later.
+Apparently, some of the files can take up to 20 days to execute and I only found out it once running the code.
 The same problem relates to Make file.
 I submit this way with changes made without testing whether it will actually work since I wasn't able to find a solution, at least it will be something.

 **Exhibits** - folder which was supposed to include results, but which is empty since I didn't get any